Charles Manning (rugby league): Ahuriri, Hawke's Bay, Addington and Canterbury

 Charles Manning switched codes midway through the 1912 season and joined the Ahuriri side.
 He scored 4 tries in one of their matches and gained selection late in the season for the Hawke's Bay side to play the touring New South Wales team.
-In 1913 he only played 1 match for Ahuriri but played twice for Hawke's Bay against Auckland and Poverty Bay.
-He also played for New Zealand against the touring New South Wales side on September 6.
-In 1914 he played 6 times for Ahuriri, and three times for Hawke's Bay.
+In 1913, he only played 1 match for Ahuriri but played twice for Hawke's Bay against Auckland and Poverty Bay.
+He also played for New Zealand against the touring New South Wales side on 6 September.
+In 1914, he played 6 times for Ahuriri, and three times for Hawke's Bay.
 Two of these matches were against Wellington while the other was against the touring England side.

-In 1915 he began playing for the Addington club in Christchurch.
+In 1915, he began playing for the Addington club in Christchurch.
 He went on tour with Canterbury to the West Coast where three matches were played.
 He played in the first against Greymouth and the third against Hokitika, while refereeing their second match.
 He scored two tries in the win over Greymouth.